Terms and Services between ZEST and CLIENT

 (a) ensure that persons authorised to Process the Personal Data on its behalf have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality;

-(b) in accordance with the Supplier’s price list, taking into account the nature of the Processing, assist the Client by appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the Client’s obligation to respond to requests for exercising the Data Subject’s rights laid down in the Laws;
+(b) in accordance with the Supplier’s price list, taking into account the nature of the Processing, assist the Client by appropriate technical and organisational measures, insofar as this is possible, for the fulfillment of the Client’s obligation to respond to requests for exercising the Data Subject’s rights laid down in the Laws;

 (c) in accordance with the Supplier’s price list, assist the Client in ensuring compliance with the obligations pursuant to the Laws, in the performance of data protection impact assessments and consultations with the supervisory authorities as required pursuant to the Laws;

-(d) in accordance with the Supplier’s price list, as requested by the Client in writing, delete or return all Personal Data to the Client after the end of the provision of the Zest Service relating to the Processing, and delete existing copies unless European Union or European Union member state law requires storage of the Personal Data; and
+(d) in accordance with the Supplier’s price list, as requested by the Client in writing, delete or return all Personal Data to the Client after the end of the provision of the Zest Service relating to the Processing, and delete existing copies unless European Union or European Union member state law requires the storage of the Personal Data; and

 (e) in accordance with the Supplier’s price list, make available to the Client information necessary to demonstrate compliance with the obligations laid down in the Laws and allow for and contribute to audits, including inspections, conducted by the Client or another auditor mandated by the Client.
-The Supplier shall inform the Client if, in its opinion, the Client’ instruction infringes the Laws.
+The Supplier shall inform the Client if, in its opinion, the Client’s instruction infringes the Laws.
 The auditor may not be the Supplier’s competitor and the Parties shall agree on the timing of the audit in good time advance.
-The information regarding the Supplier’s operations learnt during the audits are the Supplier’s trade secrets, and the audit may not reveal the Supplier’s other clients’ information to the auditor.
+The information regarding the Supplier’s operations learned during the audits are the Supplier’s trade secrets, and the audit may not reveal the Supplier’s other client’s information to the auditor.
 The Client is liable for the auditor’s compliance with the confidentiality and other terms of the Agreement.